 Since the inception of the Solo 401k (often referred by other names such as owner only 401k, self-employed 401k or self-directed 401k) in 2002 with the passage of EGTRRA, owner-only businesses have consistently switched from participating in SIMPLE IRA to Solo 401k.

-However one should consider the following before making the switch from SIMPLE IRA to Solo 401k or self-directed 401k to stay in compliance with the regulations:
+However, one should consider the following before making the switch from a SIMPLE IRA to a Solo 401k or self-directed 401k to stay in compliance with the regulations:

 Cease making contributions to SIMPLE IRA

 If you currently participate in a SIMPLE IRA, not only must you first cease making contributions to it but also not have made contributions to it in the year that you would like to rollover the SIMPLE IRA to the new Solo 401k.
 In addition, you cannot make future contributions to the SIMPLE IRA while the solo 401k is active.